libhal-google/libhal.github.io/mkdocs/index.md

 components available.

 A quick example is a blinker program.
-The required interfaces for such a program is a `hal::output_pin` for controlling the LED and a `hal::counter` for keeping time.
+The required interfaces for such a program is a `hal::output_pin` for controlling the LED and a `hal::steady_clock` for keeping time.
 Now your application takes both of these drivers without having to consider their implementation details and blink and LED at a specified interval.

 Below is a set of source code to make an application that can work with both the